 Student Volunteering offers an opportunity for approximately 30 student members to earn complimentary registration.
-Applications for SBM Student Member Volunteers open in the fall.
+Applications for SBM Student Member Volunteers open in the winter.

 Credits are available to purchase for an additional cost when registering for the meeting for physicians, nurses, nurse practitioners, psychologists, dieticians, and certified health education specialists.
 Learners must complete an evaluation form following the meeting to receive a certificate of completion.
 Your chosen sessions must be attended in their entirety.
 Partial credit of individual sessions is not available.
 If you are seeking continuing education credit for a specialty not listed, it is your responsibility to contact your licensing/certification board to determine course eligibility for your licensing/certification requirement.
 The number of credits available will be published prior to the meeting.

 Abstract Submissions Open: Early-August, 2020

 Abstract Submissions Close: September 10, 2020

 Rapid Communication Research Spotlight Submissions Open: October 15, 2020